-Sustainability has become an increasingly important discussion as we hurtle towards breaching the limits of our planet and some say that fashion is the second most polluting industry in the world after oil and gas.
+Sustainability has become an increasingly important discussion as we hurtle towards breaching the limits of our planet, and some say that fashion is the second most polluting industry in the world after oil and gas.
 Although this isn’t quite correct, as it is hard to estimate the impact of the fashion industry, the best estimate is between the 4th and 10th most polluting.

 The increasing speed with which clothing companies churn out products both creates and meets the desire of consumers for new clothes, shoes, and bags, cheap, fast, and now.
-This has changed the way we use clothes, ‘fast fashion’ means we aren’t re-wearing clothes as often as we used to, throwing them away sooner, possibly too soon as clothes have become seen as cheap and disposable.
+This has changed the way we use clothes, ‘fast fashion’ means we aren’t re-wearing clothes as often as we used to, throwing them away sooner, possibly too soon, as clothes have become seen as cheap and disposable.

 You can be part of this movement by being conscious of what you buy, who you buy it from, and how often you buy clothes.
 This will create early signals and when more innovative and radical solutions come along to support them too.

 Here’s how to think more consciously about your clothes, where they come from, and where they go.

-The classic definition of sustainability is the “avoidance of the depletion of natural resources in order to maintain an ecological balance” and fashion couldn’t be further from sustainable production.
-Fashion relies on a number of the other industries in the top 10 most polluting industries, like agriculture and road transportation, so if fashion could become more sustainable this could reduce the rate of environmental damage across the supply chain.
+The classic definition of sustainability is the “avoidance of the depletion of natural resources in order to maintain an ecological balance,” and fashion couldn’t be further from sustainable production.
+Fashion relies on a number of the other industries in the top 10 most polluting industries, like agriculture and road transportation, so if fashion could become more sustainable, this could reduce the rate of environmental damage across the supply chain.

-The ‘Pulse of Fashion’ report estimates the progress of the fashion industry on sustainability measures and although there has been some progress, they emphasize that change isn’t far or fast enough and that most of the easy gains have already been made.
+The ‘Pulse of Fashion’ report estimates the progress of the fashion industry on sustainability measures, and although there has been some progress, they emphasize that change isn’t far or fast enough and that most of the easy gains have already been made.
 A bigger revolution is going to be required.

 This production process also uses around 93 billion cubic meters of water annually (the equivalent of 93,000 Royal Albert Halls) – often adding to the challenges faced in water-scarce regions.
 Additionally, in 2015, textile production produced more CO2 emissions than all international flights and maritime shipping combined, adding 1.2 billion tonnes of CO2 to the atmosphere.

 It is not only producing clothes that are damaging when they are disposed of 73% of clothing end up incinerated or in a landfill.
-Not only are the valuable resources in the clothes lost but these methods also pollute the environment.
+Not only are the valuable resources in the clothes lost, but these methods also pollute the environment.

-This linear model is unsustainable and significant innovation is required.
+This linear model is unsustainable, and significant innovation is required.
 The Make Fashion Circular Campaign from the Ellen MacArthur Foundation advocates for creating a circular economy for fashion.
 There are also companies working on how to recycle common fibers used to create clothes, like cotton and polyester, but they aren’t yet able to do this at scale.

-Other innovations that are currently being trialed are – new models of ownership – you don’t own the clothes – either in short or long term renting or you return the piece of clothing when you no longer want to wear it.
+Other innovations that are currently being trialed are – new models of ownership – you don’t own the clothes – either in short or long-term renting, or you return the piece of clothing when you no longer want to wear it.
 These are some of the companies in fashion trying new models to be more environmentally friendly.

 MUD Jeans, want you to return your jeans when you’re done with them and will resell them in their vintage section after the jeans have been repaired.
-Or if the jeans have reached the end of their useable life they are recycled, all MUD jeans contain at least 20% recycled cotton.
+Or if the jeans have reached the end of their useable life, they are recycled; all MUD jeans contain at least 20% recycled cotton.

 Even though the system of production for clothes leaves a lot to be desired, it is still possible to make choices to respect the resources that have gone into making your clothes and minimize the environmental impact.
-Reduce, reuse, recycle - as the environmental mantra goes and this can be applied to fashion as well.
+Reduce, reuse, recycle - as the environmental mantra goes, and this can be applied to fashion as well.

-REDUCE - We can reduce the amount of clothes we buy – thereby reducing the resources consumed by the industry.
+REDUCE - We can reduce the number of clothes we buy – thereby reducing the resources consumed by the industry.
 Another way to reduce the use of new resources would be to buy vintage, pre-loved, or second-hand clothes.

-We have only discussed what clothes are made from, you can also consider whether they are ethically made, although this is a longer discussion.
+We have only discussed what clothes are made from; you can also consider whether they are ethically made, although this is a longer discussion.

 In short, the power is in your hands.
-If you want to reduce the impact of your fashion choices - show the corporations you care about what your clothes are made of, buy differently, choose consciously and support new models of fashion that reduce impact.
+If you want to reduce the impact of your fashion choices - show the corporations you care about what your clothes are made of, buy differently, choose consciously, and support new models of fashion that reduce impact.